 Smoothhounds: Family Triakididae

-Species: Triakis semifasciata from the Greek word tria (meaning the number three, like a triad) and Latin cis (meaning on the side), and the Latin fasciata (bundled) referring to the stripes.
+Species: Triakis semifasciata from the Greek word tria (meaning the number three, like a triad) and Latin cis (meaning on the side), and the Latin fasciata (bundled) referring to the stripes or bars on the side.

 Alternate Names: Cat shark or (mistakenly) tiger shark.
 Called tiburón leopardo in Mexico.